 2) On May 21st 1990, I prayed without any sense of who or what I was praying to for help with my alcoholism.
 I immediately felt better and knew that everything was going to be ok.
 I have been sober every moment since then and the desire to drink has never come back.
 At about the same time an overwhelming desire to express my thanks took root in my heart and this desire has proven to be two or three times the strength of any negativity I can muster.
 Day after day year after year I have found that love is stronger than fear.
 Much stronger.

 3) Over the last few years I have watched my son and my daughter come into the world.
 I have looked into their eyes countless times.
-Their eyes are always filled with love for me a love that I have not earned, they just shine their love on me
+Their eyes are always filled with love for me a love that I have not earned, they just shine their love on me because they know of no other way to be.
+Love is what we are born with.

 In the pantheon of the parenting Olympics taking young children to Disney World is definitely in the running for best time, worst food, and most physically demanding.
 It is also a time in my family when I and several generations gather around and try to make decisions.
 It’s as if Churchill, Roosevelt, Stalin, Hitler, and Mussolini, were all living in the same retirement home forming the old alliances, airing the same grievances.
 Hitler would invade everybody’s space, Churchill would make speeches about fighting him in the hallways, the anterooms, the bathrooms.
 Mussolini would be trounced by a maid while coming to Hitler’s aid, Stalin would do all of the real fighting, and Roosevelt would jump in at the last minute and make it possible for them all to get to lunch on time.
 Only in my family they would do it day after day year after year.